Stuttgart Entry Requirements

 Restricted Items

-• Cultural artifacts/antiques - May require an export certificate from country of origin.
+• Cultural artifacts, may require export permit from country of origin.

 Health Requirements